-- 2. The processes of reading-decoding, word identification, meaning retrieval, constituent building (sentence parsing), inferencing, and comprehension monitoring-use these knowledge sources in both constrained ways (e.g., decoding uses orthographic and phonological knowledge but not general knowledge) and in interactive ways (e.g., inferences use general knowledge and propositional meaning extracted from sentences). - These processes take place within a cognitive system that has pathways between perceptual and long-term memory systems and limited processing resources.
+- 2. The processes of reading decoding, word identification, meaning retrieval, constituent building (sentence parsing), inferencing, and comprehension monitoring use these knowledge sources in both constrained ways (e.g., decoding uses orthographic and phonological knowledge but not general knowledge) and in interactive ways (e.g., inferences use general knowledge and propositional meaning extracted from sentences). - 3.
+These processes take place within a cognitive system that has pathways between perceptual and long-term memory systems and limited processing resources.

-A neurobiological model of language processing by Hagoort (2005) is consistent with our systems level view.
-Hagoort asserted that memory, unification, and control operations are the functional core of a processing system that emerges from a distributed network of subsystems.
-As a reader encounters a word, input from the visual orthographic system drives operations in the temporal lobes to retrieve associated linguistic and general knowledge from long-term memory.
-Unification computations in the left inferior frontal gyrus integrate the word-level syntactic and semantic knowledge into the ongoing context (e.g., into a sentence).
-Finally, limitations in cognitive resources are managed through the application of control operations that respond to resource limitations by, for example, retrieving context-appropriate word meanings.
+This framework finds support in neurobiological models of language.
+Hagoort's (2005; 2013) MUC model posits a functional core of memory, unification, and control operations in language processing.
+In terms of reading comprehension, these are functional during encounters with words, as input from the visual orthographic system drives memory operations in the temporal lobes that retrieve associated linguistic and general knowledge from long-term memory.
+Unification operations in the left inferior frontal gyrus act to integrate the word-level syntactic and semantic knowledge into the ongoing context (e.g., into a sentence).
+Finally, control operations seated in the dorsolateral prefrontal cortex and anterior cingulate cortex guide efficient processing with limited resources.
+This neurobiological framework is broadly consistent with C-I models (Kintsch, 1988) of comprehension in its focus on bottom-up activity and incremental integration into ongoing higher level, coherent text representations.

 The Reading Systems Framework can also guide the formation of novel theories and hypotheses of reading problems.
 Readers can show weaknesses in specific knowledge sources, which then affect processes that use these knowledge sources in reading.
 An alternative view, the dominant one, is that it is weaknesses in the processes themselves that lead to comprehension breakdown.
 It is typically difficult to choose between these two views.
 Is a measured weakness in decoding due to a processing problem involving the conversion of orthography to phonology?
-Or is it due to a knowledge weakness about phonology or the rules that map orthography to phonology?
+Or is it due to a knowledge weakness about phonology or the rules that link orthography to phonology?
+A weakness in these links could result in difficulty accessing what are actually high quality phonological representations (Boets et al., 2013).
 Is an observed problem in inference making due to a weak inference process or to a lack of knowledge that is needed to make the inference?
-These issues can be sorted out to a limited extent through careful experimentation.
-For example, in the case of the inference/knowledge issue, one can try to control for knowledge to isolate inference processes (Cain, Oakhill, Barnes, & Bryant, 2001).
+To a limited extent these are empirical questions.
+For example, in the case of the inference/knowledge debate, one can try to control for knowledge (Cain, Oakhill, Barnes, & Bryant, 2001).
 However, even with the best of efforts it is difficult to persuasively assess processes in isolation of other processes and, especially, in isolation of the knowledge sources on which they rely.

-The Reading Systems Framework can be used to generate hypotheses about the sources of comprehension problems in several ways.
+The Reading Systems Framework is useful in the generation of hypotheses about the sources of comprehension problems in several ways.
 One is to identify reading problems by measureable weaknesses within one or more of the components (knowledge and processes) of the framework.
-This works at the lower level processes, where failure in decoding defines basic reading disability or dyslexia.
-More specific hypotheses then focus on lower level components in the visual or phonological subsystems as sources of reading disability, with the bulk of the evidence showing a dominance of phonological processing problems (Vellutino, Fletcher, Snowling, & Scanlon, 2004).
+This works especially well with lower level processes, where failure in decoding defines basic reading disability or dyslexia.
+More specific hypotheses then focus on even more fine-grained components in the visual or phonological subsystems as sources of reading disability, with the bulk of the evidence showing phonological processing problems (Vellutino, Fletcher, Snowling, & Scanlon, 2004).